 - Does it further diversify Wyoming’s economy?

-Attracting new industry and expanding or increasing the competitiveness and productivity of existing industries are the principle means of diversifying the economy.
+Attracting new industry; supporting and helping grow emerging industries; encouraging entrepreneurial and start-up activities; and expanding or increasing the competitiveness and productivity of existing industries are the principle means of diversifying the economy.

 - Does it build on existing strengths that Wyoming already has?

 Economic development initiatives and policies have a higher chance for success if they build on existing fundamentals.

 - Does it increase private investment in Wyoming?